Russian losses evident in key liberated Ukrainian city - NewsBreak

 “We fight for our land, for our children, so that our people can live better, but all this comes at a very high price,” said a Ukrainian soldier who goes by the nom de guerre Rud.

-Lyman residents emerged from basements where they had hidden during the battle for control of the city and built bonfires for cooking.
+Lyman residents emerged the basements where they had hidden during the battle for control of the city and built bonfires for cooking.
 The city has had no water, electricity or gas since May.

 A 85-year-old, who identified herself by her name and patronymic, Valentyna Kuzmichna, recalled a recent explosion nearby.